lollerfirst/automatic-lnd-invoices/README.md

 ## config.json:

-Replace the sample values in the configuration files with your paramenters, especially under the field *"macaroon"* you'll want to paste your freshly generated macaroon token.
+Replace the sample values in the configuration files with your paramenters.

-The *"Certificate"* field is not required.
+	- *"mysql"* contains the necessary information for the access to the database;
+	- *"lndApiUrl"* contains the exact URL at which the LND node is reachable, for local installations it's ```https://localhost:8080```
+	- *"certificate"* is not mandatory and -if provided- tells axios to use a specific certificate.